Bikeman868/OwinFramework/readme.md

 These are the next batch of NuGet packages that are in the pipeline:

-1. A token store facility that uses Prius

-2. Authorization middleware for managing users, groups and permissions
+1. Authorization middleware for managing users, groups and permissions

-3. Identification middleware that uses IP address and can be used for 2 factor authentication
+2. Identification middleware that uses IP address and can be used for 2 factor authentication

-4. An identity store facility that uses SQLite
+3. An identity store facility that uses SQLite

-5. A token store facility thay uses SQLite
+4. A token store facility thay uses SQLite

-6. A cache facility that uses MemcacheD
+5. A cache facility that uses MemcacheD

-7. A cache facility that uses ElastiCache
+6. A cache facility that uses ElastiCache

-8. Identification middleware that uses shared secrets
+7. Identification middleware that uses shared secrets

-9. Certificate based identification middleware
+8. Certificate based identification middleware

-10. Social login (Google, Facebook, LinkedIn, Microsoft etc)
+9. Social login (Google, Facebook, LinkedIn, Microsoft etc)